 - Open Source Wordnet. we are building a wordnet database for Dutch that is open source and can be downloaded for free.
 A wordnet is a semantic network with all the words of a language connected through semantic relations.
 This database is derived from various sources.
 Each wordnet groups word meanings in different ways and the open source wordnet combines structures of both the English and the original Dutch wordnet.
 We need help from students to study the existing wordnet structures in English and Dutch and to evaluate the fit of the open source wordnet to both.

 - A Dutch FrameNet: our group built the Referentie Bestand Nederlands (RBN).
 It has rich information about the combinatorics of words in particular meanings.
 For example “behandelen” can refer to social interaction or medical treatment.
 Only in the latter meaning we say “behandelen aan iets”.
 The combinatorics in RBN are represented in various ways.
-We want to know how this way of representing matches the FrameNet structure that was developed for English at Berkeley and how well FrameNet can be mapped to our Dutch words and meanings.
+At this very moment, our group is building a Dutch Frame Net, in cooperation with Groningen University.
+We can think of many possibilities for theses on this project.
+One of them is finding out how the RBN-entries match the FrameNet structure that was developed for English at Berkeley and how well FrameNet can be mapped to our Dutch words and meanings.

 - Sentiment analysis: we develop software to do automatic sentiment analysis of text in English, Dutch and German.
 Sentiment analysis is done at a topic level.
 That means, we extract the opinion holder, the opinion expression and the target of the opinion.
 This technology is tested in various domains: tourism, politics, product reviews, news.
 Deeper sentiment analysis can be used to find opinions and positions of individuals but also for groups of people.
 Students can work on various aspects:

 - Annotation of opinionated text, how detailed can opinions be described consistently by humans and how well do computers learn from this annotation?